 Ecuador is a great place for a destination wedding because it has so many options within its three distinct areas.
 These areas include “La Costa” or The Coast which is sprawled out with many beautiful beaches on the western side of the country, “El Oriente” or The Jungle, which consists of the Amazon, the largest jungle in the world and “La Sierra” or the Andes Mountain range, which runs north to south through the entire country.
-Off the mainland are the Galapagos Islands well known for their exotic wild life and natural beauty.
+Off the mainland are the Galapagos Islands, and they are well known for their exotic wildlife and natural beauty.
 So whether you’ve always envisioned your wedding on the beach, in the jungle, or on top of a beautiful mountain, Ecuador has it all.

 |Weather & Climate||Culture & Etiquette|

 |Wedding Providers Ecuador|

 - Currency: US Dollar (USD)